prateekpkulkarni/prateekpkulkarni.github.io/README.md

 ### **Post-Quantum Cryptography Intern** | C-ISFCR, PES University

-Was awarded one of the 10 internships at the Center for Information Security, Forensics and Cyber Resilience at my University that involves rigorous research into the principles of quantum/post-quantum cryptography and developing supporting algorithms and techniques.
+Was awarded one of the 10 internships at the Center for Information Security, Forensics and Cyber Resilience at my University

 - Started Jan.
-2024!
+2024
+- The internship aims at rigorous research into the principles of quantum/post-quantum cryptography and developing supporting algorithms and techniques.

 ### __Research Student__ | _IIT Tirupati_

 I am fortunate to be working with Prof. S Aravinda at Department of Physics, IIT Tirupati on various aspects of Quantum Causlity and it's applications.
 Recently, I was joined by Priyanuj Rajbongshi (yay!) who's pursuing his PhD at IIT Tirupati.

-- Started Oct' 2023
+- Started Oct.
+2023
 - [Prof. Aravinda's webpage](https://www.quantaravinda.com/)